scottstirling/bitcloutDAO/README.md

 All image content posted by users is stored in and accessible via public cloud storage on imgur.com.

-Registered users can like and follow each other, post their own and promote other accounts' content, and spend Bitcoin on BitClout, then send BitClout to other wallets on the BitClout network, all of which costs, at minimum, a verified phone number and the price of Bitcoin transaction fees at current market rate (once Bitcoin has been used to purchase BitClout).
+Registered users can like and follow each other, post their own and promote other accounts' content, and spend Bitcoin on BitClout, then send BitClout to other wallets on the BitClout network, all of which costs, at minimum, a verified phone number and the price of Bitcoin transaction fees at premium market rates plus a percentage increase (BitClout adds 1.5 * priority fee price currently, 4/23/2021) (once Bitcoin has been used to purchase BitClout).

 Update 4/9/2021: Reclouting /retweeting functionality appeared overnight after some new code was deployed.